ckeditor/ckeditor5/docs/features/read-only.md

 {@snippet features/read-only-build}

 CKEditor 5 offers an out-of-the-box read-only mode.
-You can use it to prevent some users from editing your content.
+You can use it to prevent users under certain circumstances from editing your content.

 ## Demo